Z.ai GLM-5 vs MiniMax M2.5 vs Kimi K2.5: Ultimate 2026 Comparison Guide

 Avoid If:

-- You need enterprise-grade collaboration features
+- You require enterprise-grade SLA guarantees

 Overview and Philosophy